wp-plugins/just-writing/readme.txt

 	* Option to start in DFWM for new posts
 	* Option to start in DFWM when editing posts
 	* Option to add a DFWM link to the pages/posts list to go directly to DFWM
+	* Adds spell check field to the post title so your browser will spell check it for you

 This code is released under the GPL v2, see license.txt for details.